RyanLee-ljx/RyanLee-ljx.github.io/src/path/chapter2.md

 2. A finite, nonempty set $P$ of _predicates_, which are binary-valued (partial) functions of one of more instances.
 Each application of a _predicate_ to a specific set of _instances_ is called a _positive literal_.
 A logically negated positive literal is called a _negative literal_.

 The _predicates_ can form the basic properties or statements of certain _instances_.
-For example, a predicate called _Under_ might be used to indicate things like Under(Book, T able) (the book is under the table) or Under(Dirt, Rug).
+For example, a predicate called _Under_ might be used to indicate things like Under(Book, Table) (the book is under the table) or Under(Dirt, Rug).
+(Here book and table are arguments)

 A _predicate_ can be interpreted as a kind of function that yields _true_ or _false_ values;

-however, it is important to note that it is only a partial function because it might not be desirable to allow any _instance_ to be inserted as an argument to the _predicate_.(In other words, some combinations of _predicates_ and _instance_ are obviously _true_ or _false_.)
+however, it is important to note that it is only a partial function which needs argument(s) to be inserted.
+And here instances are the argument(s).
+It might not be desirable to allow any _instance_ to be inserted as an argument to the _predicate_.(In other words, some combinations of _predicates_ and _instance_ are obviously _true_ or _false_.)

-**Summary: instances + predicates = positive/negative literal**
+**Summary: predicates(argument 1, argument 2, argument 3..., argument n) = positive/negative literal (instances are arguments)**

 3. A finite, nonempty set $O$ of operators, each of which has: 1) _preconditions_, which are positive or negative literals that must hold for the operator to apply, and 2) _effects_, which are positive or negative literals that are the result of applying the operator.